ioannismesionis/ioannismesionis.github.io/_posts/2020-04-20-r-shiny-template.md

 Shiny combines the computational power of R with the interactivity of the modern web.

 The purpose of this post is to present a minimalistic R shiny app I developed some time ago.
 The full code is present on my GitHub repository.
-[I'm an inline-style link with title](https://github.com/ioannismesionis/r-shiny-template "GitHub Repository").
+[GitHub Repository](https://github.com/ioannismesionis/r-shiny-template "GitHub Repository").

 For sample images, please see below.